-What does healthy play look like?
+What does healthy dog play look like?

-Healthy play between two dogs consists of:
+Healthy dog play consists of:

 - Loose, exaggerated movements.
 This may include a curvature of the spine, loose muscles and body postures.